EdmundBenedict/lordcephei.github.io/pages/cl_general.md

 ##### _Switches Common to Most or All Programs_

     --help
-    --h             Lists command-line switches for that program and quits
+    --h             Lists command-line switches for that program and quits.

     --input         Lists tags (categories and tokens) a program will read.
                     Same as turning on HELP=T in category IO; see HELP= in the description of the IO category.

     --showp         Prints out input file after parsing by preprocessor, and exits.
                     This can be useful because it shows the action of the preprocessor.